Writer, Artist and Lightworker

 Rebecca Barboza was born on the 4th of December 1990, in Governador Valadares, Minas Gerais, Brazil.
 She began singing when she was 8 years old at the church “Igreja Batista Memorial”, two blocks from where she used to live as a child.
 Her mom, Marta Barboza, would practice the songs with her, so she could give solo performances at the church.
-Around the same age Rebecca performed a poem for the first time in front of an audience.
+Around the same age, Rebecca performed a poem for the first time in front of an audience.
 It was a mother's day poem and the whole church gave her a standing ovation.
 This was a day she would never forget.

 When Rebecca was 10 years old they moved to Jauru, Mato Grosso where she started singing at local events as well.

-One day before her twelfth birthday Rebecca and her mother arrived in Amsterdam for the first time with the desire to start a brand-new life.
+A day before her twelfth birthday Rebecca and her mother arrived in Amsterdam for the first time with the desire to start a brand-new life.
 Right after her arrival, Rebecca started singing at the church “Comunidade Cristã em Amsterdam”.
 The church was doing very well at the time and the music ministry decided to record an album.
 Rebecca recorded the song “Nada Pode me calar” which became the main song of the album.

 At the age of 14, Rebecca won a poetry contest at her high school in Amsterdam, and had to perform the poem in front of the whole school.
 At 14 she also wrote her first song inspired by her first boyfriend.